 The campaign which started last week in Rhodes Park area will spread to all townships and peri-urban areas of the city.

-According to the Control of Dogs Act Cap 247 of the laws of Zambia, all dogs in the must be vaccinated and registered local authorities so that the permitted number of dogs per household is kept.
+According to the Control of Dogs Act Cap 247 of the laws of Zambia, all dogs in the must be vaccinated and registered by local authorities so that the permitted number of dogs per household is kept.

-The law permits that only two dogs should be kept a person wishing to keep dogs and the dogs must be well secured during the day and when let free at night their movement must be restricted within the premises of the owner.
+The law permits that only two dogs should be kept by a person wishing to keep dogs and the dogs must be well secured during the day and when let free at night their movement must be restricted within the premises of the owner.